-What to Do If You Are Newly Diagnosed with Pancreatic Cancer
+What to Do If You Have Recently Been Diagnosed with Pancreatic Cancer

 You or someone you love has been diagnosed with pancreatic cancer.
 Now what?

-First, take a breath and know that you are not alone in this overwhelming moment.
-Let’s Win has the most up-to-date information, research, and resources to help you make informed decisions about your care moving forward.
+First, know that you are not alone in this overwhelming moment.
+No one should have to face pancreatic cancer without trusted resources and hope.
+Let’s Win is a go-to guide with content that helps patients and caregivers navigate the complexities of this daunting diagnosis.
+Our content is all online and designed to inform, enable, and educate with easy-to-understand, actionable information.
 We’ve also gathered stories from other people who have faced this difficult challenge so that you can learn from their experiences and find hope in a supportive community.

 Changing Doctors Changed My Prognosis